Skip to main content

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-At this time we do not know if truffles can be a profitable crop in North Carolina.
-Some growers in North Carolina and Tennessee have successfully produced truffles, but many of those orchards have been decimated by the Eastern Filbert Blight.
-Newer orchards have been planted with trees that are more tolerant of the blight and they are also being closely monitored and pruned and sprayed when the blight occurs.
-Most of those orchards are not producing truffles yet.
+We can produce Black Perigord truffles in North Carolina.
+We had done so at the research station in Waynesville.
+Some growers in North Carolina, Kentucky, Virginia, and Tennessee have successfully produced truffles.
+Eastern Filbert Blight is a serious threat to filbert orchards and decimated many of the earliest truffle orchards.
+Newer orchards have been planted with trees that are more tolerant of the blight and they are also being closely monitored, pruned, and sprayed when the blight occurs.

 Because truffle orchards take so long to produce, and because the truffles occur underground where it is difficult to monitor what is happening, when orchards don’t produce after five years or so, growers wonder if they will ever produce or not.
 Should they keep maintaining the orchard or give up?
-There has not been a good way to tell what is happening underground.
-That is the reason for the truffle grant project (2015-2017) that we recently completed.
+Until recently, there was not been a good way to tell what is happening underground.
+That was the reason for the truffle grant project (2015-2017).
 Visit that page to learn more about monitoring the truffle fungus in your orchard.

 There are several other kinds of truffles that can be grown and might be easier to produce than black Périgord truffles.
-They are not as valuable, however.
+They are not as valuable, however, market interest is growing.
 They include, for example, the native pecan truffle (Tuber lyonii) and the burgundy or summer truffle (Tuber aestivum).

 Here are some links that might be helpful to you in your search for information on growing black Périgord truffles, nurseries, and testing services.
 Most of these are commercial links for companies we have worked with over the years.
 There are many others and those listed are just ones I know and does not mean I endorse them over any others.